FLO-2DKaren/FLO-2D-Tutorial-Source/source/Intro/Set-up.rst

    <a href="https://flo-2d.sharefile.com/d-s3e38b0b9e0f94c4bb5d546b955e0495a" target="_blank">Download the installer here.</a>

-2. The fault will be an error message about a missing msvcp120.dll or msvcp140.dll or something similar.
+2. Microsoft Visual Studio 13 is used for the Storm Drain engine.
+The fault will be an error message about a missing msvcp120.dll or msvcp140.dll or something similar.
 As the Visual Studio version changes, the dlls file name changes.

 .. image:: ../img/Instructions/image27.PNG